Talib Kweli

 Talib Kweli Greene (/tæˈlɪb kwɑːˈliː/; born October 3, 1975) is an American rapper.
-He earned recognition early on through his collaboration with fellow Brooklyn rapper Mos Def in 1997, when they formed the group Black Star.
+He first earned recognition through his collaboration with fellow Brooklyn rapper Mos Def (now known as Yasiin Bey) in 1997, when they formed the group Black Star.
 Kweli's musical career continued with solo success including collaborations with producers and rappers Kanye West, Just Blaze, and Pharrell Williams.
-His most recent album, Gotham, was released in 2020.
 In 2011, Kweli founded his own record label, Javotti Media.

 Early life

 Born in Brooklyn, New York City, New York, Kweli grew up in a household in Brooklyn's Park Slope.
 His mother, Brenda Greene, is an English professor at Medgar Evers College of the City University of New York, and his father is an administrator at Adelphi University.
 His younger brother, Jamal Greene, is a professor of constitutional law at Columbia Law School and a graduate of Harvard University and Yale Law School, and former clerk to Justice John Paul Stevens on the Supreme Court.

 As a youth, Kweli was drawn to Afrocentric rappers, such as De La Soul and other members of the Native Tongues Posse whom he had met in high school.
 Kweli was a student at Cheshire Academy, a boarding school in Connecticut.
-He was previously a student at Brooklyn Technical High School.
-He later studied experimental theater at New York University.
+He was previously a student at Brooklyn Technical High School, and later studied experimental theater at New York University.

 Music career

 Early career (1997–2001)

-Kweli made his debut in 1997, with featured five appearances on Doom, an album by Cincinnati, Ohio group Mood.
+Kweli made his debut in 1997, with five featured appearances on Doom, an album by Cincinnati, Ohio, group Mood.
 In Cincinnati, Kweli met Hi-Tek and the two collaborated on a few underground recordings as Reflection Eternal, including "Fortified Live" (1997), and "B-Boy Document 99/Chaos" (1999, featuring The High & Mighty).

 Rawkus Records collaborative projects (1998–2000)

-Shortly afterwards, upon returning to New York, he reconnected with Mos Def and formed Black Star.
+Shortly afterwards, upon returning to New York, he reconnected with fellow Brooklyn rapper Mos Def and formed Black Star.
 Kweli brought along Hi-Tek to produce 1998's Mos Def & Talib Kweli Are Black Star.
 The album, released amidst a late '90s renaissance of conscious, Afrocentric hip hop, was hailed by critics and achieved modest mainstream success.
 Kweli and Hi-Tek continued their Reflection Eternal partnership on the 2000 album Train of Thought.
 The album was recorded at Electric Lady Studios.